NewcastleRSE/rse-team-website/becky-osselton.md

       partner: School Of Computing
       year: 2022
       tasks:
-        - competion website allows upload of machine learning code bundle
+        - competion website allows upload of machine learning code zip bundle
-        - back-end that accepts zip files and taransfer them to Azure
+        - build a back-end that accepts zip files and transfers them to Azure
-        - Azure processes run to create a VM and run submitted code
+        - Azure processes to create a VM and run submitted code
-        - back-end updated with scores generated from ML code run
+        - back-end to update with scores generated from machine learning code run
-        - competion website updated with latest score and shown on a leaderboard
+        - competion website updated with the latest submission scores shown on a leaderboard
     - title: Data Safe Haven
       partner: The Alan Turing Institute
       year: 2021-2022